nallena2u/feedback-fetcher/README.md

 # Review Scraper

-Pull Apple App Store & Google Play customer reviews into a CSV — runs locally on your Mac.
+A self-hosted Mac app that pulls Apple App Store & Google Play customer reviews into a CSV.

 ## Getting started